Get The Help You Need (504) 586-5200

 August 21st, 2018

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Brain Injuries on Tuesday, August 21, 2018.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Brain Injuries on Tuesday, August 21, 2018.

 It isn’t unusual for patients to leave the hospital against a doctor’s wishes.
 Many Louisiana patients leave and do not suffer any long-term problems.
 However, one man and his family are suing a doctor after the patient suffered permanent brain injuries after the doctor allowed him to leave the hospital without treatment.